stuartajd/dasher/README.md

 # Dasher - Configurable Dashboard
 Dasher is a configurable dashboard built in CSS, HTML &amp; Javascript to display appropriate information as required, it is fully customisable with different modules that can be selected as you wish to use them.
 It is self contained and is shipped with an HTTP server to ensure that you simply run a few commands for it to function.

+The system is built to be run on any system and many systems are able to access the server as all the customisation options are managed on the client side.

 ## Requirements
 A nodeJS server (npm installed) - Version 6.7.0

 ## Installation Guide
-To install the node-js modules simply run;
+To install the node-js modules simply run:

 ```
 npm install